 How do Europeans get access to cultural heritage?
 Which are the individual characteristics that determine that they recognize, choose and enjoy different elements inherited from the past?
-Knowing more about which groups benefit more from the preservation and access to cultural elements from the past is important for cultural managers and
+Knowing more about which groups benefit more from the preservation and access to cultural elements from the past is important for cultural managers and policy makers across Europe.
+Societies accept the challenge of preserving elements, of investing public resources to guarantee its conservation and must, at the same time, adapt to new demands from different social groups.

 The 2018 European Year of Cultural Heritage offered the opportunity to better know how Europeans access heritage, with a Eurobarometer survey that collected information for a sample of 27881 individuals in the 28 countries.
 It investigated engagement with cultural heritage and perceptions and attitudes of the European population.
 Apparently, it is the youngest and more educated people the ones that are more aware of the existence of heritage around them.
 They are more likely to recognize heritage elements.
 It is the more educated people the ones that access tangible heritage (in the form of museums, monuments, archives…), take part in intangible heritage manifestations and access heritage using digital means.
 After controlling for other factors, the individual characteristics related to higher levels of education are the ones with the greatest impact in the probability of heritage access and in determining a higher intensity of access (for instance, in the form of number of visits).